 Here's what we've been up to at iDevices...

-As noted above, you can set your trigger to only activate during the day, night, or a custom range.
+As noted above, you can set your Trigger to only activate during the day, night, or a custom range.
 You can also set an end time, so the Scene turns off after a period of time.
-For example, if an end time of 7 p.m. is set in the above scenario, the Scene you played to turn on various lights will turn off after two hours — as will the lights.

 Another factor to play with is based on presence.
-You can set your Sensor Trigger to only activate when your home, when you're not home, when anyone is home, or when no one is home.
+You can set your Sensor Trigger to only activate when you're home vs. when you're not home.
+If you've shared your home with other family members, you can also set your Trigger to activate when anyone is home, or when no one is home.

 As always, if you have any questions, don’t hesitate to reach out to our U.S.-based customer experience team: firstname.lastname@example.org

 Follow us on social for the latest news and helpful tips that can help make your home smart to the core.